senceit/micropy-node/README.md

 curl http://micropython.org/resources/firmware/esp8266-20191220-v1.12.bin -o ./firmware/esp8266-20191220-v1.12.bin
 ```

-NOTE: USB and serial devices are currently not supported on WSL 2 and you need to do this part in windows
+WINDOWS NOTE: USB and serial devices are currently not supported in WSL 2 and you need to do this part in Windows

 In order to minify the static content on the webserver install